Evaluation of Acute Toxicity, Anti-Inflammatory and Analgesic Effects of Ducrosia Anethifolia on Mice

 Abstract

-Background: Pain and inflammation are complex biological mechanisms often associated with sensory, emotional, and cognitive discomfort resulting from tissue damage.
-Traditional medicine frequently employs medicinal plants for managing these conditions due to the adverse effects associated with conventional drugs.
-Ducrosia anethifolia, a medicinal plant native to Balochistan, Pakistan, is traditionally used for its analgesic and anti-inflammatory properties.
+Background: Pain and inflammation are complex biological processes often linked with discomfort due to tissue damage.
+Ducrosia anethifolia, native to Balochistan, Pakistan, is traditionally used for its analgesic and anti-inflammatory properties.

-Objective: This study aimed to evaluate the acute toxicity, analgesic, and anti-inflammatory effects of the methanolic extract of D. anethifolia seeds in mice.
+Objective: This study evaluated the acute toxicity, analgesic, and anti-inflammatory effects of the methanolic extract of D. anethifolia seeds in mice.

-Conclusion: The methanolic seed extract of D. anethifolia demonstrated significant analgesic and anti-inflammatory effects, supporting its traditional use for pain relief and inflammation management.
-These findings suggest that D. anethifolia could be a potential source for developing new analgesic and anti-inflammatory agents with fewer side effects than conventional drugs
+Conclusion: The methanolic extract of D. anethifolia seeds exhibited significant analgesic and anti-inflammatory effects, validating its traditional use and potential for developing safer therapeutic agents.

 References